Also known as: Chou Wakusei Senki: MetaFight (JP)

 Game Genie code XTVYGGAV (EKNYUYAA for the Japanese version) activates a stage select.
-There's two different "sets" of places to go; One that starts you off in a particular world with the tank, and the other starts you off right before the boss.
+There's two different "sets" of places to go: one starts you off in a particular world with the tank, and the other starts you off right before the boss.

-In the Japanese version (Metafight), the Stage Select itself works fine, but in the US version, some things were altered so it turned into more of a demo viewer than anything, unfortunately.
+In the Japanese version (MetaFight), the stage select itself works fine, but in the US version, some things were altered so it turned into more of a demo viewer than anything, unfortunately.

-The Game Genie code GAUGIKGK enables a couple of minor debug features:
+The Game Genie code GAUGIKGK (AKNYUYAA for MetaFight) enables a couple of minor debug features:

-- In Metafight, using the stage select code EKNYUYAA now allows you to pause and teleport to whereever you wish.
+In MetaFight, using the stage select code EKNYUYAA allows you to pause and teleport to wherever you wish.
 Start returns to the game.

-Subscreen and item graphics for an unused Spike item, which was to be acquired in Stage 8.
-It is guessed that this item would have been dropped by the Plutonium Boss upon defeat, and made the tank immune to spikes (many of which appear there), as such a function had been utilized in a hack of this game uses that ability, it was not in the original code.
+Subscreen and item graphics for an unused Spike item, which was to be acquired in Area 8.
+It is guessed that this item would have been dropped by the penultimate boss upon defeat, and made the pilot and/or the tank immune to spikes (many of which appear there).
+Though a hack of this game uses that ability, it was not in the original code.